testsecurityuser123/securitytest/user/pages/07.leadpages-checkout/_lp-checkout-requirements/project-card-slider-right.md

                 image: user-3.jpg
     -
         subhead: 'Requirement 5'
         headline: 'Feature enhancements would be released in subsequent phases after the initial launch.
-The priority of those enhancements would be based on user feedback.  (one-click purchases, upsells/downsells, order bumps, and subscriptions).'
+The priority of those enhancements would be based on user feedback. '
         users:
             -
                 image: me-cropped.jpg